Predictive Model Degrees of Freedom in Linear Regression: Numerical Studies on Subset Regression

 With the dataset fixed for estimation of $\bSigma$, $\sigma_\varepsilon^2$, and variable sequence, the average performance of these methods is also studied based on 1,000 partitions of the data into training and test data.
+Here, in addition to the scenario of $n=150$, we also consider the case of $n=40$.
 Table \ref{tab: rda_subset_reg_avg} compares the methods in terms of the ratio of the chosen model size to the optimal size determined by test data and the corresponding ratio of the prediction error on the test data.
+When $n=150$, we see that $\widehat{\ErrR}_+$ and $\widehat{\ErrR}_{\rm loocv}$ have very similar performance, though the former selects slightly fewer variables on average and has marginally smaller variance.
+Among all 6 criteria, $\mathrm{BIC}$ performs the best in this scenario in terms of the parsimony, prediction error and stability of the selected model.

-The results also favor $\widehat{\ErrR}_+$, since the selected models include the least number of features on average while having the smallest prediction error over the test data, and it also has the smallest variance among all 6 variable selection methods.
+On the other hand, when $n=40$, $\widehat{\ErrR}_+$ is the most favorable, since the selected models include the least number of features on average while having the smallest prediction error over the test data, and it also has the smallest variance among all six variable selection methods.